jjwheatley/mini-rag/README.md

 # Mini-RAG
 *Local Retrieval Augmented Generation for your Obsidian notes*

 ---

 ## What is Mini-RAG?
 Mini-RAG lets you chat with a locally running LLM, in the context of selected Obsidian notes and folders.
+For the LLM, you can select any locally installed Ollama model (see: Configure Mini-Rag).

 ## Setting Up Mini-RAG
 ### Install Ollama